Enemies (play): Plot

 The action takes place in 1905 at the factory of the landowners Bardiny and Skrobotov.
 Skrobotov is dissatisfied with the liberal policy of his partner Bardiny and complains that the workers are given too much voice – "They don't dare squeak at me!" says Skrobotov, sincerely believing that the working class should not be allowed entertainment, education, or voting rights.

 The factory has a social democratic worker's organization, and its activists demand the removal of a cruel manager, Dichkov.
 Skrobotov categorically refuses, believing that even if Dichkov deserves removal in this case, doing so in response to worker demands would be a fatal step.

 Discussions between the workers lead nowhere, the situation spirals out of control, Skrobotov summons the militia, and blood is shed.
 One of the enraged workers mortally wounds Skrobotov, who before he dies identifies the worker as a communist.
 A murder investigation ensues, the militia arresting masses of workers.
 But the workers do not break, and display iron calm, coolness and courage.

 A worker, Akimov, comes to Bardiny and confesses to the murder.
 But other workers come, and stand behind Akimov.
 Skrobotov's widow Cleopatra advises Akimov to flee into exile, to which Akimov responds:

 We will not be thrown out, no!
 We will do the throwing!
 We have lived in the dark of lawlessness long enough!
 Now we ourselves are aflame with light – a light you cannot put out.
 No fear can extinguish us now.

 Productions and adaptations

 Enemies was produced at the Moscow Art Theater beginning October 10, 1935, directed by Vladimir Nemirovich-Danchenko and Mikhail Nikolayevich Kedrov.
+The British premiere took place in 1947 at the Unity Theatre in London: a message in the programme from the Soviet ambassador stated that the production would help relations between the Soviet Union and Britain.